Thursday, October 22, 2009

 As for juggling them, I hold my breath for times and places like these when I can stop and breathe for a while.
 I definitely have to have on different hats at different times.
 My propensity to compartmentalize aids in this.
 I have heavy moments of creating without as much editing, and then I put on the edit mode and work that path.
 And I go where the creativity takes me.
 In Ithaca, it’s been all about Suture & Cleave.

-Unfortunately, the subject matter makes it hard to have fun writing toward this collection.
+Unfortunately, the subject matter makes it hard to have fun writing towards this collection.
 I'm looking for some things, though.
-However, I did notice that when I read some of the pieces out loud in the “call-and-response” manner I spoke of earlier, the sheer nature of some of the forms turns the words into a type of song.
+However, I did notice that when I read some of the pieces out loud in the "call and response" manner I spoke of earlier, the sheer nature of some of the forms turns the words into a type of song.
 A certain rhythm emerges, and the rhyming lifts it a bit.
-So it’s less trudging through mud, if you will.
-I mean, you know what you’re reading is heavy stuff, but my hope is —that is, what I found reading it to myself after some time away —that it’s not as heavy as it may seem.
+So it's less trudging through mud, if you will.
+I mean, you know what you're reading is heavy stuff, but my hope is -- that is, what I found reading it to myself after some time away -- that it's not as heavy as it may seem.

 Favorite attitude: being skeptical/questioning